reiver/article-20250227/README.md

 The Bluesky moderator did seem to be following Bluesky's Community Guidelines when he or she censored AI-generated protest video — and yet, it was later uncensored and restored.

+So, why was it later uncensored‽

+According to [Jason Koebler](https://mastodon.social/@jasonkoebler) who later prepended the [404 Media article](https://www.404media.co/bluesky-deletes-ai-protest-video-of-trump-sucking-musks-toes-calls-it-non-consensual-explicit-material/):

+> Bluesky restored Kabas' post and told 404 Media the following: "This was a case of our moderators applying the policy for non-consensual AI content strictly.
+After re-evaluating the newsworthy context, the moderation team is reinstating those posts."

+This undoing of the censorship was likely a reaction to the backlash the Bluesky team received after censoring the protest video.
+If there was no backlash, the protest video would likely still be censored on the Bluesky platform.

+## Stuck Between A Rock And A Hard Place

+In some ways, Bluesky is stuck _betweeen a rock and a hard place_ — they are _damned if you do and damned if you don't_ — they are _between the devil and the deep blue sea _.

+Bluesky will be blamed if they do take action and and will be blamed if the don't take action.

 ...

+## Protests and Freedom of Speech

 In the U.S., the first amdendment is often considered sacrosanct.